mohammad0914/express-fitness/README.md

 A new fantastic fitness place called Express Fitness has just opened up.

-Your job will be to be to begin building a custom app that keeps track of numerous essential resources for the business-like - locations, people, special events, plans, and equipment.
+Your job will be to be to begin building a custom app that keeps track of numerous essential resources for the business such as locations, people, special events, plans, and workout machines.

 ## Lab Setup